Mary, Joseph and the Baby Jesus were not alone for very long.

 The first Christian worship service was about to happen in that stable with a manger as the central focus.
 The object of worship was not the manger but its contents—“the little Lord Jesus.”
 Perhaps this is the first lesson we should learn—it isn’t the building or the stage or the setting or the leaders or anything or anyone else who is at the center of our worship.
 It must be the Lord Jesus.

 The shepherds were the first to arrive, the faces aglow with star dust and their hearts brimming with the praises heaven taught them.
 They had no gifts to bring beyond their joyful hearts but these were more than adequate.
-When they sought entrance to the stable there must have been something about them to allow Joseph to grant them such a privilege.
+When they sought entrance to the stable there must have been something about them that allowed Joseph to grant them such a privilege.
 Otherwise no good husband would countenance such an intrusion at such a moment.
 Perhaps it was their testimony of angels for both Joseph and Mary could identify the symptoms of an angelic visitation.
 At any rate Joseph granted them passage.

 They each one bowed to Mary and stretched their shepherd necks to see the child she was holding.
 The dim light in the stable seemed aided somehow by gentle illumination from undetermined sources as if there were star dust here as well.
 When they saw the little One, taking turns reluctantly, each shepherd began to weep.
 Past sins were remembered, repented of, and forgotten in the presence of this little One.
 Peace flooded each soul as tears rolled through deep smiles.
 Mary and Joseph somehow understood of all this, for they felt it, too.